 For the first time, we see a final choice higher than the initial selection of ‘Experiences’.

 Experiences and Innovation were now seen as more relevant to the groups when looking to deploy technology.

-We know that effective brands are the ones with a visually strong and an engaging and authentic story.
+Effective brands are the ones with a visually strong, engaging and authentic story.
 Creating content is clearly a concern for organisations and carries significant importance when the participant selected strategy as their original priority.